soumyaray/reenrb/README.md

 end
 ```

+You may also pass a block with an editor specified, in which case the block is run after the editor has finished.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.